 Now that we’ve got the more affordable models covered, it’s time to focus on the luxury brands.
 While most of the watches above are quite affordable, sailing watches were traditionally only made by luxury brands including Aquastar, Breitling, Tag Heuer, Omega, and Rolex, all known for watchmaking expertise, precision, and hefty price tags.

 Corum Admiral AC One 45 Tides

 This brand also has a rich history.
 Swiss brand Corum has been around since the 1950s.
-It’s a prolific company, regularly producing new, limited edition models.
-One of its most popular releases are the Admiral’s Cup watches, which started production in the 1960s.
+It’s a prolific company, regularly producing new, limited-edition models.
+One of its most popular releases is the Admiral’s Cup line of watches, which started production in the 1960s.

 This one has a distinct 45mm dodecagonal titanium case, a brushed titanium bezel, an anti-reflective sapphire crystal case, and a vulcanized rubber strap.

-What makes this model special is the tides indicator: tide time and strength, lunar cycle, and strength of the currents/ height of the tides.
+What makes this model unique is the tides indicator: tide time and strength, lunar cycle, and strength of the currents/ height of the tides.

 Rolex Oyster Perpetual Yacht-Master II

-TheYacht-Master caliber 4161, is a “self-winding mechanical chronograph movement” developed by the company.
-The first ever model of this Rolex was released in 2010.
-The movement, which comprises of 360 parts, took approximately 35,000 hours to create.
+The TheYacht-Master caliber 4161, is a “self-winding mechanical chronograph movement” developed by the company.
+The first-ever model of this Rolex was released in 2010.
+The movement, which comprises 360 parts, took approximately 35,000 hours to create.

-The Yacht-Master II is made of Oystersteel (developed by Rolex), which is powerfully resistant superalloys used in high-technology industries, which makes it exceptional in harsh environments.
-Users can program, the countdown for a duration of between 1 and 10 minutes that returns to its previous setting at reset.
+The Yacht-Master II is made of Oystersteel (developed by Rolex), powerfully resistant superalloys used in high-technology industries, making it exceptional in harsh environments.
+Users can program the countdown for a duration of between 1 and 10 minutes that returns to its previous setting at reset.